OSInside/kiwi/doc/source/working_with_kiwi/xml_description.rst

 The mandatory `preferences` element contains the definition of the various enabled image types (so-called build types).
-Each of these build types can be supplied with attributes specific to that image type, which we described in the section :ref:`xml-description-build-types`.
+Each of these build types can be supplied with attributes specific to that image type, which we described in the section :ref:`build-types`.

-The elements that are not image type specific are presented afterwards in section :ref:`xml-description-preferences-common-elements`.

-.. _xml-description-build-types:
+.. _build-types:

 Build Types
 -----------